joaomelo/auth-mech/README.md

 ## Status

-The four recognized statuses are: `'UNSOLVED'`, `'SIGNEDOUT'`, `'UNVERIFIED'`, `'SIGNEDIN'`.
+The four recognized statuses are: `'UNSOLVED'`, `'SIGNEDOUT'`, `'PENDING'`, `'SIGNEDIN'`.

 The initial status is `'UNSOLVED'`.
 It will hold until Fireauth concludes its first login verification.
 This status is useful to control a start loading screen, for example.

-While `'SIGNEDOUT'` status meaning is evident, the choice between `'UNVERIFIED'` and `'SIGNEDIN'` signals if the current user has verified its email.
+While `'SIGNEDOUT'` status meaning is evident, the choice between `'PENDING'` and `'SIGNEDIN'` signals if the current user has verified its email.
 That is useful for routing, for example.
 You can choose to send users to a pending email verification screen or the default signed in page.

 ## User Data